Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

 ## Necessary Software
 There is some software that you will need to work on the project.
 It is recommended that you install software as instructed in on WPILIB's [website](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
 This will setup the necessary tools for you to develop in vscode.

-If you want however, you can develop in any enviorment that suites you, as long as you download the necessary software (JDK, etc.).
+If you want however, you can develop in any enviorment that suites you, as long as you download the necessary components (JDK, etc.).

 ## Documentation for WPILIB and other libraries
 Documentation for of the important libraries used in this project.